This Beef Scallop Stir Fry is so quick and easy to prepare. Use whatever vegetables you have on hand and whip this up in about 15 minutes, or less.

 I first made this recipe for Beef Scallop Stir Fry when I was newly single, many many years ago, and living on my own at the beach.
 Having just recently become single, I was enjoying not only my freedom but my freedom from having to make "family meals".
 My first husband was a definite meat and potatoes kind of guy.
 This dish probably would not have made it into our regular rotation, but now I was able to cook things that were not only low-cal, low-fat, but easy to make, and super easy to clean up after.
 After all, I had new single girl stuff to do, like meet my current husband 🙂

-One of the great things about this recipe, other then the fact that it is so quick and easy, is it’s easy to make for one, two, three or more.
+One of the great things about this recipe, other than the fact that it is so quick and easy, is it's easy to make for one, two, three, or more.
 You just have to add more meat and scallop.
-The other great thing about this recipe is, you can use any vegetable you like or have sitting in the refrigerator waiting its turn at the table.
-I used asparagus, but broccoli, green beans, pea pods, snap peas, these would all be delicious as well.
+The other great thing about this recipe is, you can use any vegetable you like or have sitting in the refrigerator waiting for its turn at the table.
+I used asparagus, but broccoli, green beans, pea pods, snap peas, would all be delicious as well.
 Whatever vegetable you use, simply par-boil to crisp-tender in some water, then flash cool them in a bowl of ice water.
 Add them to the stir-fry at the last minute to keep their fresh crunch.

 I used some beef tenderloin I had in the freezer to make this, along with large sea scallops.
 After removing the mussel hinge from the scallop, I sliced them into three or four disks across their horizon, depending on how thick they were.
 The tenderloin was also sliced thinly across the grain.
 Both were patted dry then lightly salted and peppered.
 You do want your proteins to be dry so they stir-fry, not stir-steam.